CitricDolphin1/xbox-restore-combo-calculator/README.md

 Python 3+ is required.

 Download code_gen.py and run it in Python.
 Type or paste your HDD Key when prompted.
 The program will print your reset code to the console.

+## Notable button combinations

+If you have a modded console and have overwritten your HDD Key with one of the following, you can use the following pre-computed button combinations:

+**All zeroes (null key)**:YRLLY

+**All ones**: YRLAX